snorez/ebpf-fuzzer/README.md

 ]
 ```
 The `body1_len` is used in mutate module, it's the count of instructions to generate in `gen_body1()`.
 The larger you give, the lower valid sample rate you will get.
 Default value is 0x18.

+# FAQ
+Q: When running the fuzzer, the output is 'total: 0'?<br>
+A: Try to create the buster image with `./create-image.sh --distribution buster`.
+Check [issue #1](https://github.com/snorez/ebpf-fuzzer/issues/1).